The Arts of Imagination Foundation connects people of all ages and backgrounds

 Preserving

-The Arts of Imagination Foundation has launched an exciting campaign to acquire Garth Williams' original artwork for the cover of E.B.
+Following a successful fundraising campaign, The Arts of Imagination Foundation is excited to announce the acquisition of Garth Williams' original artwork for the cover of E.B.
 White's Charlotte's Web.
-Join us in our crusade to preserve this iconic American illustration and beloved story for generations past, present, and yet to come.
+Join us in our ongoing efforts to preserve and keep accessible this iconic American illustration and beloved story for generations past, present, and yet to come.

 "First Night"